Granny dumping: Historical background, causes, and costs

 A practice known as ubasute, existed in Japanese mythology since centuries ago, involving legends of senile elders who were brought to mountaintops by poor citizens who were unable to look after them.
 The widespread economic and demographic problems facing Japan have seen it on the rise, with relatives dropping off seniors at hospitals or charities.
 70,000 (both male and female equally) elderly Americans were estimated to have been abandoned in 1992 in a report issued by the American College of Emergency Physicians.

 In this same study, ACEP received informal surveys from 169 hospital Emergency Departments and report an average of 8 "granny dumping" abandonments per week.
-According to the New York Times, 1 in 5 people are now caring for an elderly parent and many people are spending more time caring for an elderly parent than their own children.
+According to The New York Times, 1 in 5 people are now caring for an elderly parent and many people are spending more time caring for an elderly parent than their own children.
 Social workers have said that this may be the result of millions of people who are near the breaking point of looking after their elderly parents who are in poor health.

 In the US, granny dumping is more likely to happen in states such as Florida, Texas, and California where there are large populations of retirement communities.
 Congress has attempted to step in by mandating to emergency departments requiring them to see all patients.
 In some US states, and some other countries, the practice is illegal, or is subject to efforts to declare it illegal.

-However, Medicaid is covering fewer and fewer of medical bills through reimbursement (in 1989, it was 78% but that number is decreasing) and reduced eligibility.
+However, since 1989, Medicaid has covered fewer and fewer medical bills through reimbursement (in 1989, it was 78% but that number is decreasing) and reduced eligibility.
 In some cases, the hospitals may not want to take the risk of having a patient who cannot pay so they will attempt to transfer their care to another hospital.
 According to the Consolidated Omnibus Budget Reconciliation Act of 1985 set into place by Ronald Reagan, a hospital can transfer at the patient's request or providers must sign a document providing why they believe a patient's care should be better served at another facility.
 With 40% of revenue coming from Medicaid and Medicare a hospital must earn 8 cents per dollar to compensate for the loss of 7 cents per Medicaid/Medicare patients.
 Hospitals had to pay an additional 2 billion dollars to private payers to cover costs for Medicare/Medicaid patients in 1989.